 The "Roll and Poke" Shaping Method

-For this plain bagel recipe, I like to use a simpler technique affectionately known as the "roll and poke" method.
+For this plain bagel recipe, I like to use a simple bagel shaping technique known as the "roll and poke" method.

 Flip the dough ball over and cup your hand around it, with your pinkie-finger flush against the counter.
 Slide your hand toward your body, dragging the dough ball with it.
 You'll see the front of the dough snag on the counter slightly, pushing the edge under itself and creating surface tension on top of the dough.